My personal editing philosophy:

 A bit more about me:

 I'm a logophile: a fancy way to say I'm a lover of words.
-I am currently studying Spanish, Communication, and Professional Writing at UW because of my passions for language and connection with others through written and verbal means.
+I studied Spanish, Communication, and Professional Writing at UW because of my passions for language and connection with others through written and verbal means.

 I first practiced giving advice with my three younger sisters, but moved on to work with clients at the UW Writing Center when they weren't a very receptive crew.
 I also attended my first writer's conference (Writers on the Rock) when I was fourteen, and returned for several subsequent years, hungry for growth and inspired by the writers I saw all around me.

-I spend years volunteering at Belmar Public Library to help quench my thirst for books (and find over 400 missing items among the shelves), and love that I can now help writers share their own stories by perfecting their punctuation and streamlining their style.
+I love that I can now help writers share their own stories by perfecting their punctuation and streamlining their style.

 I believe that the stories we tell ourselves and others have the power to shape worlds.
 I'm a wordy Smith, and through Wordsmith Services, I hope to help you find your voice, share your story, and make this world better, one writer at a time.